 What to Do Now That You’ve Been Diagnosed with Osteoporosis

-At AlgaeCal we regularly hear from women and men just like you, who were living healthy, active lives until one day the were diagnosed with osteopenia or osteoporosis.
+At AlgaeCal we regularly hear from women and men just like you, who were living healthy, active lives until one day the were diagnosed with osteoporosis.

 Needless to say it can come as quite a shock.